UTexas

 2. the academic or administrative unit that administers this banner policy at each outdoor location; and

-3. a current description of the rules and procedures for reserving a temporary banner space in order to hang a banner in locations administered by the dean of students.
+3. a current description of the rules and procedures for reserving a temporary banner space in order to hang a banner in locations administered by the Dean of Students.

 6. The unit administering a banner location may require that the physical work of hanging the banners be performed only by Department of Facilities Services employees or other appropriate University personnel.